 - Does not use peanut oil

-- Use of allergen in menu name
+- Will use major allergens in the menu name

 - We avoid “this item contains _____”